practicalli/spacemacs/source-control/forge-configuration.md

 ## Set the username for the service used

-Add your GitHub or GitLab username to your `~/.gitconfig` file for your operating system account.
+Add your Forge username to your `~/.gitconfig` file for your operating system account.

 For example, if your username on GitHub is `practicalli`, then run this command in a terminal: